This TAXguide sets out the answers to various questions raised during ICAEW webinars.

 If you register a client early to get ahead but it turns out that their income for 2024/25 means they are not mandated, can they then be removed?

-Yes, there will be an opt out service, but their records will stay on HMRC’s ETMP platform and they will remain subject to the new penalty regime.
+Yes, they can opt out, but their records will stay on HMRC’s ETMP platform and they will remain subject to the new penalty regime.
 We are waiting for clarification about what filing options will be available to a taxpayer in this situation.

 If a client has a qualifying income source that exceeds £50,000 in 2025/26 that ceases in 2025/26 (as will be stated on the 2025/26 SA return) will HMRC automatically remove them from being mandated to join MTD income tax for 2026/27 or do we have to formally inform HMRC separately?